 In the real world, market price might not be allowed to find its own level, and markets might not clear efficiently.
-The prices of many goods, services, and resources in the real world might be kept artificially low or high by private firms, or by governments, for a number of reasons.
+The prices of many goods, services, and resources might be kept artificially low or high by private firms, by governments, and by various agencies, for a number of reasons.

 UK Premiership football clubs also limit the price of their tickets to levels well below the natural market rate for three main reasons.
 Firstly, football is the UK’s national winter sport and, historically, ticket prices have been affordable for those on average incomes.
 Secondly, a large share of club income is generated from the sale of broadcasting rights to TV companies, and this supplements revenue from ticket sales, as does revenue from merchandising and sponsorship.
 Thirdly, there would be considerable political uproar if ticket prices were not held down below market price.

 Demand for tickets outstrips supply at the artificially low price.